TEC-Toolkit/ECFO/development/doc.md

 - **Production units → Mass:**
   Convert number of items produced to total weight (if emissions factor is per kg).

-These are essentially "activity-to-activity" conversions — not emissions factors, but intermediate conversions to express data in the units required for your inventory.
+These are essentially "activity-to-activity" conversions — not emissions factors, but intermediate conversions to express data in the units required for your inventory

-<u>**Relevant competency questions (variation of thos ein Scenario 1)**</u>:

-Which conversion factor converts activity data from one set of units to another?

-Which conversion factor converts from actvity data to emission estimates?

-Are there more relevant emission conversion conversion factors (e.g., based on geographic scope, date, etc. ) availabe if this activity data was converted into another set of units?
+**Design changes needed**

+- We need more generic class of Conversion Factor that handle activity-activity conversions

+- Output of the Conversion Factor can be also Activity Data (in different set of units) not just GHG emissions

-2. **Incorrect use of qudt:hasQuantityKind**
+3. **Incorrect use of qudt:hasQuantityKind**

    TBA

-3. **Not recording the GWP values and the description of the specific GHG being meassured for factors converting into Co2e (Scenario 3)**
+4. **Not recording the GWP values and the description of the specific GHG being meassured for factors converting into Co2e (Scenario 3)**

 Context: